 - 1.4.1 The VSS is a surface constructed in accordance with the specifications of ICAO Doc 8168/PANS-OPS, Volume 2.
 All new and existing straight-in instrument approach procedures should feature VSS protection.
-The purpose of a VSS is to protect the aircraft from ground-based obstacles before landing, while the pilot transitions from flying on instruments to using the visual references available at the aerodrome. - 1.4.2 Instrument flight procedure obstacle-free surfaces sizes and dimensions do not usually coincide with the aerodrome design obstacle limitation surfaces.
+The purpose of a VSS is to protect the aircraft from ground-based obstacles before landing, while the pilot transitions from flying on instruments to using the visual references available at the aerodrome.
+There is also useful information on VSS in the CASA AC: AC 139 21 v1.0 Visual segment surface: Monitoring requirements and the reporting of obstacles (casa.gov.au) - 1.4.2 Instrument flight procedure obstacle-free surfaces sizes and dimensions do not usually coincide with the aerodrome design obstacle limitation surfaces OLS.
 Aerodrome operators should look in PANS-OPS, Doc 8168, Volume 2 for the obstacle-free surfaces needed for instrument flight approach, for missed approach procedures, and for visual manoeuvring (circling) procedures.